MetaMask/SIPs/SIPS/sip-31.md

 Snap, or an external dapp.
 However, this approach has potential risks:

-- **Origin Spoofing**: Bugs or vulnerabilities in request validation could allow dapps to masquerade as the client.
+- **Origin Spoofing**: Bugs or vulnerabilities in request validation could allow dapps to masquerade as the client or a different dapp.

 - **Unintended Exposure**: If a Snap processes requests without strict validation, it may unintentionally expose methods to dapps or other Snaps